 Additionally, don’t be hesitant to work for free – every single background singer has done so!
 Small gigs, small festival slots, low-budget recording sessions; every little thing helps.
 Becoming a background singer is very much a step-by-step process.
 Using your voice as your career is an absolutely wonderful reality, but it can’t happen overnight.

 Agencies & Websites

-Once you’ve made a number of lucrative connections in the industry, you might find the opportunity to join an agency.
-Getting signed can give you fantastic access to previously unavailable background singer jobs.
+Once you’ve made several lucrative connections in the industry, you might find the opportunity to join an agency.
+Getting signed up can give you fantastic access to previously unavailable background singer jobs.
 This is usually how backing singers start to make serious money – the agency will take a cut, but at least that ensures you’re getting paid in the first place!

 For anyone starting out on a session-by-session basis, there are a number of great websites you can advertise your skills on.
 Creative music industry professionals often look for talent on these websites, and while you won’t be earning the big bucks from these, it’s certainly a great starting point.
 Have a look at Gumtree, Starnow, or Mandy.
 Search ‘background singer jobs near me’, and you’re good to go.

 Being a performance job in the music industry, the salary of background singers ranges massively.
 On average, statistics show that backing vocalists can earn anywhere between £18,000 to £80,000 a year.
 Those numbers alone should demonstrate how varied this career can be!